Romania president accuses government of power grab

 Basescu told parliament: "The major objective of this suspension is to put the justice system and state institutions under the control of parties in the USL."

-Some 2,000 supporters of the opposition Democrat-Liberals (PDL) backing Basescu gathered in downtown Bucharest, shouting anti-government slogans.
-In another square, people backing Prime Minister Victor Ponta shouted: "Out with Basescu."

-In power since May, after the previous, centre-right government collapsed, the USL, led by Ponta, Romania's third prime minister in four months, is favourite to win an election late this year.
+In power since May after the previous, centre-right government collapsed, the USL, led by Romania's third prime minister in four months, Victor Ponta, is favourite to win an election late this year,

-Opponents accuse him of trying to cling to power, but many people are tired of an austerity drive enforced by a centre-right government in 2010.

-"We are witnessing a systematic attack on state institutions ... now they attack presidency and the final target is to subordinate justice," newly elected PDL leader Vasile Blaga told the gathering.

-In late afternoon, the government approved a decree setting a simple voting majority for referendums.
-It is not clear whether the decree or the court verdict, likely due on Monday, will prevail.

-Both reverse previous legislation by the PDL, which has close links to the president and is now in opposition.
+That reverses previous legislation by the Democrat-Liberal Party (PDL), which has close links to the president and is now in opposition.
 The PDL had switched the referendum rule to a majority of the electorate after a previous attempt to unseat Basescu in 2007.

-Basescu would probably lose the referendum and his post if the new legislation is enforced, but easily survive if the old threshold is kept.
+Basescu would probably lose the referendum and his post if the new law is enforced, but survive if the court rejects it.

 Ponta did not attend the parliamentary debate on Thursday, seeking instead to reassure investors.